Welcome to St. Thomas Orthodox Vaidika Sanghom

 • The Purohithan: This journal, published thrice a year, includes articles by well-respected theologians, priests and professors on various issues, besides including bulletins of interest to the members.
 This widely respected and appreciated journal is available to all priests for a nominal subscription of Rs.50 per year.

-• The Clergy Welfare Fund: This corpus, to which every member is to contribute a one-time donation of a month’s basic salary (which is to be paid in one sum or in instalments), has been placed in a fixed deposit and the interest accruing is used to provide relief of the medical treatment of the priests and their immediate family members.
+• The Clergy Welfare Fund: This corpus, to which every member is to contribute a one-time donation of a month's basic salary (which is to be paid in one sum or in installments), has been placed in a fixed deposit and the interest accruing is used to provide relief of the medical treatment of the priests and their immediate family members.
 The sums are disbursed upon an application being filled in, bearing the recommendation of the diocesan metropolitan and sent to the General Secretary.

 President